Volvo XC60 review

 The Volvo XC60 is very comfortable and quiet inside, and its efficient range of engines will keep your bank manager happy.
 Unfortunately, the Volvo XC60's electric power steering feels artificially heavy and gives very little feedback on twisty roads, but the 4x4 version is surprisingly capable off-road.

-While it may not be able to offer as much grip as a Range Rover Evoque, the AWD Volvo XC60 is more than capable of tackling muddy country lanes and flooded roads thanks to its four-wheel drive system, high ground clearance and strong diesel engine.
+While it may not be able rival a Range Rover Evoque for go-anywhere ability, the AWD Volvo XC60 is more than capable of tackling muddy country lanes and flooded roads thanks to its four-wheel drive system, high ground clearance, strong diesel engine and hill descent control.